EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/celestial.SolarSys.md

 ### celestial.SolarSys.rise_set

 Calculate rise/set times Package: celestial.SolarSys Description: Given an object coordinates and observer position, calculate rise/set/transit times, and azimuth and altitude.
+The times are in the UT1 (not UTC) system.